 As if the growing market for CBD weren’t already obvious enough, a recent study by BDS Analytics projects the overall market to reach and surpass $20 billion by 2024.
 This constitutes a compound annual growth rate of 49 percent, making the total market for all cannabis products (CBD and THC) reach $45 billion by 2024.

-At the time of this writing, only one cannabis-derived product has been approved by the FDA: Epidiolex, a drug containing CBD, is administered to patients 2 years of age and older as a treatment for seizures.
+At the time of this writing, only one cannabis-derived product has been approved by the FDA: Epidiolex, a drug containing CBD, is administered to patients two years of age and older as a treatment for seizures.
 The FDA currently prohibits the marketing of any CBD product as a treatment for any disease or condition and emphasizes that some manufacturers of CBD products are not abiding by FDA standards and are potentially putting consumers at risk.

 Though much is already known about CBD and its effects, much remains to be discovered.
 There is an ongoing global shift in attitudes regarding how CBD is viewed both as a drug and a consumer commodity, whereupon continued scientific study is shedding more light on its therapeutic potential while discrediting the negative stigmas of the past.